 If you cooked the rice right, it won’t be too mushy or delicate, and obliterating the rice should not be too big a concern.

-Form sushi rice for nigiri
+How to form sushi rice for nigiri

 It helps to keep a bowl of cold, filtered water nearby to wet your hands between each rice ball you form for nigiri.
 A thin coat of water helps prevents the rice from completely sticking to your hands.
 Keep a towel nearby to wipe your hands as you will eventually have to wipe rice off though.